ByAUJay

 4. Smart Contracts and Automation

-- Secondary Market Facilitation: Enable compliant trading through integrated exchanges or OTC desks.
+- Secondary Market Facilitation: Enjoy seamless compliant trading through integrated exchanges or OTC desks.

 Scenario Overview

-A Berlin-based real estate firm seeks to fractionalize a €20 million residential complex, targeting both institutional and accredited investors globally.
+A Berlin-based real estate firm is gearing up to fractionalize a €20 million residential complex.
+They’re on the lookout for interest from both institutional and accredited investors worldwide.

 Implementation Steps